Luis Abanto Morales

 Luis Abanto Morales (25 August 1923 – 14 June 2017) was a Peruvian singer and composer.

+Early life and education

-Born in Trujillo, Peru, his childhood was spent in Cajabamba where, after his father died, he was cared for by his paternal grandmother.
-His early studies were at the 113 school.
+Morales was born in Trujillo, Peru on August 25, 1923.
+His childhood was spent in Cajabamba where, after his father died, he was cared for by his paternal grandmother.
+His studied at the 113 school.

-When Abanto was 13 years old his mother, doña Rosa, brought him to Lima, and they moved to the Tingüa passage in the District of Lince.
-From a young age Abanto had to support his family.
-There he would work at day and study at night.
+When Morales was 13 years old his mother, doña Rosa, brought him to Lima, and they moved to the Tingüa passage in the District of Lince.
 Later he took electricity training in the Salesians Catholic School.